 Students who studied this course also studied at some time:

-The details given here are for the module starting in October 2014.
-We expect it to be available in alternate years after that, in October.
+The details given here are for the module starting in October 2016, when it will be available for the last time.

 How to register

 We regret that we are currently unable to accept registrations for this course.
 Where the course is to be presented again in the future, relevant registration information will be displayed on this page as soon as it becomes available.